Roman

 Saint Eleuchadius, bishop.

-7. On Mount Scopas in
+7. On Mount Scopas in Bithynia,

-Bithynia, Saint Auxentius, priest and archimandrite,
+Saint Auxentius, priest and archimandrite, who, placed

 8. Commemoration of Saint